SB-Jr/JustAnotherPersonalLibrary/JAPEL Architecture Documentation.md

   Javascript has an edge over python that it can be easily incorporated with our UI without much hassle.
 It also has nodeJs support through which we can access  multiple frameworks.

-- Indexing Engine: Elasticsearch, solr
+- Indexing Engine: Elasticsearch, solr, whoosh

   Indexing engine will have the task to create hash indexes for each file and then store it in the database.
 It should also be able to fetch the proper results when a text has been provided.